Preparedness for tracking resistant and virulent bacterial and fungal pathogens (TRACK-PATH)

 The project consists of three parts:

-- Characterization of microbial strains (bacteria and fungi) with resistance to recently introduced antimicrobials.
+- Characterisation of microbial strains (bacteria and fungi) with resistance to recently introduced antimicrobials.

-- Characterization of virulent pathogens causing unexpectedly severe infections.
+- Characterisation of virulent pathogens causing unexpectedly severe infections.

 - Exploring methods for studying host-pathogen interaction.
-During the first months of the project a bioinformatician has been recruited to work on transcriptomics and on establishing pipelines for characterization of virulent pathogens.
+During the first months of the project a bioinformatician has been recruited to work on transcriptomics and on establishing pipelines for characterisation of virulent pathogens.

 Contact information: